Greenlandicsmiley/dhcpDialog/README.md

 Either of the folder variables MUST NOT end in a forward slash.

 Add 'include "/path/to/confFile";' at the end of the dhcpd configuration file (or in the middle)

+Due to using rm when deleting scopes, I recommend that you use a different user that only has access to the tools folder(s).